0x5ubt13/myToolkit/autoNmap/README.md

 ## Requisites

 - If you run it alone, it's POSIX compliant, so just a shell would do.
-- If you want the full experience, you will need to have Docker installed and the Docker Engine running (recommended!!)
+- (Recommended!! ->) If you want the full experience, you will need to have Docker installed and the Docker Engine running

 ## But...
 Why?